⚠️ CAUTION — With Conditions — Coconut Oil

 Topical use is generally safe — it moisturises dry skin and paws.
 However, many dogs lick it off, getting the fat orally.
 Monitor the amount consumed.

 Yes — Labradors can eat coconut oil safely.
-Use the Large Dog column in the portion guide above.
+Take your amounts from the Large Dog column above.
 The main concern for Labs is obesity — many Indian apartment Labs are already overweight, and adding treats like coconut oil on top of their regular diet adds calories.
 Treat coconut oil as an occasional reward, not a daily supplement.

 Yes — Coconut Oil remains safe during monsoon, but requires extra care due to faster bacterial growth in high humidity.
 Always buy fresh, inspect carefully, serve the same day, and never leave cut coconut oil out for more than 15–20 minutes.
-Dogs can be slightly more sensitive to food-borne bacteria during monsoon season.
+With the monsoon in, spoilage bacteria upset canine stomachs a little more easily.

 Safe Alternatives to Coconut Oil for Dogs